Financial Aid Office

 If you get a job, three documents will be required in order for you to be paid.
 You may complete them now, if you haven't already.
 Do NOT mail them to LSSU though.
 While the W-4s can be received via mail, the I-9 MUST be hand delivered, (in-person, by the student) with the appropriate identifying documents.
-It is simpliest if you deliver them all to us at the same time.
+It is simplest if you deliver them all in person to the Human Resources Office at the same time.

 - Federal W-4